Elinos/TelerikAcademy/NodeJS/FileUploader/README.txt

-Run 'npm install' before you start the app :)
+Run 'npm install' and then start the server with 'npm start':)